Visit AYSO’s online registration portal (“Blue Sombrero”) by going to this address with your browser: https://ayso.bluesombrero.com/region13

 Anyone who registers and volunteers before July 15 will be guaranteed placement onto a team in the Fall.
-After July 15, new registrants be placed in a queue (without guarantee of placement onto a team) until additional teams can be formed.
-Volunteering for a child’s team will substantially increase the chances of getting placement onto a team.
+After July, new registrants be placed in a queue (wait list, without guarantee of placement onto a team) until additional teams can be formed.
+If you are on a wait list, volunteering for your child’s team will substantially increase the chances of getting placement onto a team.

 As in most sports, AYSO forms teams based on players’ ages (birth year) and skill.